 The Plant Cell AFEs contribute “In Brief” articles highlighting recent publications in the journal and other writing assignments, such as profiles of editorial board members, and have the opportunity to participate in editorial board discussions and receive peer review training.

-Although largely a volunteer position, AFEs are paid a small honorarium, and AFE profiles are posted on the editorial board page.
+Although largely a volunteer position, AFEs are paid a small honorarium and AFE profiles are posted on the editorial board page.
 AFEs will be provided with financial support to attend The Plant Cell Editorial board meeting and ASBP centennial celebration at Plant Biology 2024 in Honolulu, Hawaii, in June 2024.
 AFE appointments are initially for one year and are renewable for a second year upon mutual agreement.
 Candidates should be senior Ph.D. students or postdocs, and preference is given to postdoctoral researchers with a proven track record of research excellence, writing skills, and a commitment to communicating science.
 To apply, please send your application materials to firstname.lastname@example.org with “Plant Cell AFE Application” as the subject.
 Questions can be directed to Nan Eckardt (email@example.com).
 Application materials must include:

 - A cover letter explaining your experience and interest in the role and describing your areas of expertise.